 Ms. Tippett: I love the title, The Three-Body Problem.
 I was really drawn to that. [laughs]

 Dr. Gawande: Right.
 The characters are unbelievably cardboard.
 They have no depth whatsoever.
-But part of what was — it has this extraordinary scale of time, partly because, yes, the three-body problem is this other planetary system, which has three suns, and the planet revolves around — is captured by the gravity of each of those suns, and so every day, you’re never sure when the sun is gonna come up, what the temperature is gonna be, whether it’s gonna be 300 degrees or minus-300 degrees and how long the day will last, all those things, and will it be a habitable climate or not.
+But it has this extraordinary scale of time, partly because, yes, the three-body problem is this other planetary system, which has three suns, and the planet is captured by the gravity of each of those suns.
+So every day, you’re never sure when the sun is going to come up, what the temperature is going to be, whether it’s going to be 300 degrees or minus-300 degrees, and how long the day will last — all those things — and will it be a habitable climate or not.
 And the creatures will dehydrate when it becomes terrible, and then, when water appears again, they rehydrate and then continue civilization.
-And it pushes the questions, because what he’s imagining is the extinction of human beings, but the continuance of other forms of life, and how wide our imaginations go towards bringing those in and making them feel that they are part of our chain of being.
-And can we have a chain of being that goes on 15 billion years, that go beyond — Earth is extinguished, and humanity is extinguished, but we still feel there is spirit, in some way?
+It pushes the questions, because what he’s imagining is the extinction of human beings but the continuance of other forms of life and how wide our imaginations go towards bringing those in and making them feel that they are part of our chain of being.
+Can we have a chain of being that goes on 15 billion years, that go beyond — Earth is extinguished, and humanity is extinguished, but we still feel there is spirit, in some way?

 I don’t know, it made me think of that, and I kind of believe in that.
 I found it really beautiful that it managed to expand my mind, to make me feel that I’m part of life and that even after human beings are gone, that there is meaning in our little contributions.